semantic-web-company/wic-tsv/README.md

 [model_evaluation](./model_evaluation) Contains code  to read the dataset as torch dataset as well as additional scripts to prepare for the evaluation and to get the final scores from the predictions.

 [HyperBert](./HyperBert) Contains a few model identical to the ones used in the evaluation, extended with some ideas from the participants of the challenges, in particular, the paper [Vandenbussche, P. Y., Scerri, T., & Daniel Jr, R. (2021, January).
 Word Sense Disambiguation with Transformer Models.
-In Proceedings of the 6th Workshop on Semantic Deep Learning (SemDeep-6) (pp. 7-12).](https://www.aclweb.org/anthology/2021.semdeep-1.pdf).
+In Proceedings of the 6th Workshop on Semantic Deep Learning (SemDeep-6) (pp. 7-12).](https://www.aclweb.org/anthology/2021.semdeep-1.pdf) and [Moreno, J. G., Pontes, E. L., & Dias, G. (2021, January).
+CTLR@ WiC-TSV: Target Sense Verification using Marked Inputs andPre-trained Models.
+In Proceedings of the 6th Workshop on Semantic Deep Learning (SemDeep-6) (pp. 1-6).](https://www.aclweb.org/anthology/2021.semdeep-1.1.pdf).

 ## HyperBert Models